petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

   - Item2
   - Item3
 ---
 In VuePress, markdown files are not limited to static content.

+As the docs say:

+> Each Markdown file is compiled into HTML with [markdown-it](https://github.com/markdown-it/markdown-it) and then processed as the template of a Vue component.
+This allows you to directly use Vue inside your Markdown files and is great when you need to embed dynamic content.

-You have all the power of Vue at your fingertips!
+So, when you are writing content in markdown, you have almost* all the power of Vue templating at your fingertips!

+## Let's try something random

+To prove this is working, I'll add this to the markdown file:

+\`\``

+{{ Math.random() }}

+\`\``

+{{ Math.random() }}

+Refresh the browser and you'll get a different number each time.

+## Use class and style bindings

+While markdown syntax is the cleanest way to write your content, you can also write HTML code in your .md files.
+This gives you the opportunity to add Vue class and style bindings to elements like so:

+\`\``

+<h3 :style="{ backgroundColor: '#' + Math.floor(Math.random()*16777215).toString(16) }" style="height: 5em">I'm so random</h3>

+\`\``

+<strong :style="{ color: '#' + Math.floor(Math.random()*16777215).toString(16) }" style="height: 5em">I'm so random</strong>

+Each time you load the page the JS in the :style attribute runs and changes the colour of the text.

 ## What day is it?